Culbokie: Community Trust

 In 2014, The Culbokie Community Trust was formed following a consultation with the villagers.
 The village has seen a rapid growth in population due to new housing developments.
-Despite this, there was no extra facilities built.
-A major issue that was raised was the fact that there is no health centre nearby for the village and surrounding area.
+Despite this, there were no extra facilities built.
+A major issue that was raised was that there is no health centre nearby for the village and surrounding area.

 In 2015, The Trust purchased 0.5 ha of land adjacent to the current village shop and post office.
 The first phase of development is planned to include the building of a new community hub.
 The new hub intends to house a cafe, meeting rooms and a healthcare room.

 Part of the land is earmarked for affordable housing and as of late-2018 plans have been submitted to the Highland Council for consideration.

 Other projects begun by the Trust include; a monthly community market, which sells everything from fresh food to art, and projects in the nearby Culbokie Woods.